Project

 - All volumes with loose pages and damaged binding;

-- All volumes of any format that are not filed (pages are just glued
+- All volumes of any format that are not filed (pages are just gluedand not bound together);

 - All volumes where "No photocopy allowed" is stamped;